DandDsRTT/rtt-library/tuning/README.md

 # Tuning

-This module contains functions related to temperament tunings, and in particular, schemes for optimizing generator sizes:
+This module contains functions related to temperament tunings, and in particular, schemes for optimizing generator tunings:

 * `optimizeGeneratorTuningMap`
 * `getGeneratorTuningMapMeanDamage`